-The banjolele was initially introduced in 1917 and was pretty popular in the 20s and 30s, but it seemed to lose some of its prominence over time.
+A unique instrument called the banjolele was initially introduced in 1917 and was pretty popular in the 20s and 30s, but it seemed to lose some of its prominence over time.
 For a while, antique stores seemed to be the only place to find a banjolele.
 Luckily, they seem to be in a bit of a resurgence.
-Manufacturers are now releasing new models of the banjo ukulele and many music stores around the country have them in stock.
+Luckily, manufacturers are now releasing new models of the banjo ukulele and many music stores around the country have them in stock.

 The banjitar is another popular hybrid instrument.
-Although it can be tuned in any number of ways, most people tune it to the standard EADGBE tuning of a guitar.
+It can be tuned in any number of ways.
+However, most people tune it to the standard EADGBE tuning of a guitar.
 This makes the banjitar a great instrument to transition to for guitar players.
-A number of popular musicians have been known to use the instrument including Bruce Springsteen, James Taylor, and Kasey Musgraves.
+A number of popular musicians use the instrument including Bruce Springsteen, James Taylor, and Kasey Musgraves.

 The banjola is the only instrument on this list that has 5 strings and can be played like the modern 5-string banjo.
 Whereas the banjolin is a hybrid of the mandolin, the banjola merges the banjo’s personality with the mandola, the mandolin’s older, bigger cousin.